knime/knime-cloud-aws/README.md

 A KNIME Executor can be started directly from the AWS Marketplace in a few clicks.
 Select the instance type wanted and where to start the Executor instance.
 Once the instance has started successfully, you will have to logon to the instance using *ssh*.
-Logging in to the instance using ssh requires the use of the key pair you selected when launching the instance.
+Logging onto to the instance using *ssh* requires the use of the key pair selected when launching the instance.
-The command below demonstrates the use of *ssh* to login to an Executor instance.
+The command below demonstrates the use of *ssh* to logon to an Executor instance.
 You can also use a utility that supports the Secure Shell protocol.
-Provide the key file (PEM) and the IP address of the instance.
+Provide the key file (PEM) and the IP address of the instance when logging on.
 The IP address can be obtained from the AWS EC2 Console.

 `ssh -i keyfile.pem ubuntu@10.10.0.1`